 About

 Knowing and speaking more than two languages is extremely common across the globe.
 Growing up bilingual has influenced my passion for what I study here today as a second year PhD student in Linguistics.
 Currently, I am most interested in researching how bilinguals process codeswitching (the mixing of two languages within or across sentences) in real time.
 Using electroencephalography (EEG) along with naturalistic experimental methods allows me to investigate some of the most controversial topics and questions in neurolinguistics: Is there such a thing as the Bilingual Advantage?
 Is codeswitching mentally costly, despite it appearing as a seamless process with minimal mistakes in syntactic structure?
-How does one's langauge experiences impact their use and processing of codeswitches, if at all?
+How does one's language experiences impact their use and processing of codeswitches, if at all?

 With the long-term goal of becoming a professor, staying in academia and the field of research means a lot to me.
 I love to teach others, but I also love to learn as well, as I believe we have a lot to learn from one another--beyond the breadth of academia itself.